UznetDev/Diabetes-Prediction/README.md

 You can learn more about the model in detail from 'notebooks/Model.ipynb'.
 The `RandomForestClassifier` model was chosen through experimentation and showed the best performance.
 The required hyperparameters were identified using the `optuna` optimizer.
 For the model to function, it needs `FeatureEngineering`, `WoEEncoding`, and `ColumnSelector` transformers, which are combined through a pipeline.

 ### **1. FeatureEngineering**
-- **What It Does**: Transforms raw data into a format suitable for machine learning.
+Transforms raw data into a format suitable for machine learning.
 This includes scaling, encoding, creating new features, or handling missing data.
-- **How It Works**: Applies preprocessing techniques (e.g., standardization, encoding) to enhance feature quality.
-- **Why We Need It**: Improves model performance by making data easier to interpret for algorithms.

 ---